Drizo7/Garb/README.md

 ## License 📄

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Privacy Policy 🔒

-For information about how we handle your data, please visit our [Privacy Policy](link-to-privacy-policy).

 ## Support 🆘